How to Find View Your Drafts on Instagram A Step By Step Guide

 Click the “Share” button to post your draft

 Once you have created and saved the post in your drafts folder, the next step is to post it to your Instagram page.
-Click on the “Share” button, located on the toolbar at the bottom of the screen.
+Click on the “Share” button on the toolbar at the bottom of the screen.

 Once you click this button, a pop-up will appear with several options.
-Choose where you would like to publish your post, such as “Facebook” or a different social network if desired.
-You can also select a different account you wish to publish your post on, such as another Instagram account or simply choose to save it onto your device if no immediate sharing is required.
+Choose where you would like to publish your post, such as “Facebook” or a different social network.
+You can also select a different account on which you wish to publish your post, such as another Instagram account, or save it onto your device if no immediate sharing is required.